HadoopGenomics/Hadoop-BAM/README.txt

 Running under Hadoop
 ....................

-To use Hadoop-BAM under Hadoop, the Picard .jar files need to be available.
+To use Hadoop-BAM under Hadoop, the Picard .jar files (including the Commons JEXL .jar) need to be available.
 There are two alternative ways of accomplishing this.
-The most straightforward is to use the "-libjars" command line argument when running Hadoop-BAM, as
+The most straightforward is to use the "-libjars" command line argument when running Hadoop-BAM, as follows:
-follows:

-   hadoop jar hadoop-bam.jar -libjars sam-1.76.jar,picard-1.76.jar
+   hadoop jar hadoop-bam.jar \

-Specifying the appropriate paths to sam-1.76.jar and picard-1.76.jar (assuming version 1.76), of course.
+      -libjars sam-1.93.jar,picard-1.93.jar,variant-1.93.jar,tribble-1.93.jar,commons-jexl-2.1.1.jar

-The other way is to make sure that Picard's "sam-1.76.jar" and "picard-1.76.jar" (assuming version 1.76) have been added to the HADOOP_CLASSPATH in the Hadoop configuration's hadoop-env.sh, along with any plugin .jar files that provide other commands.
+The other way is to make sure that the Picard .jar files have been added to the HADOOP_CLASSPATH in the Hadoop configuration's hadoop-env.sh, along with any plugin .jar files that provide other commands.
 Then, you may run Hadoop-BAM simply with a command like: